 Why Docker

-When you review the system requirements for the on-premise version of ItemPath, you'll see that it requires Docker.
+When you review the system requirements for the on-premises version of ItemPath, you'll see that it requires Docker.

 Some people not familiar with this tool wonder what it is and why it is needed.

-- make it easier for developers to develop and deploy applications; and
+• Make it easier for developers to develop and deploy applications

 What is Docker?